Human Rights Summer Internships

 There is information about human rights internships (unpaid) in the “In This Section” drop down menu.
 Students should also feel free to contact the Career Development Center to see what possibilities exist.

-If you are interested in applying for the Human Rights Summer Internship grant, please download the application by clicking Summer 2022 Application.
-The application deadline for Summer 2022 is Friday, April 22, 2022.
+If you are interested in applying for the Human Rights Summer Internship grant, please download the application by clicking Summer 2024 Application.
+Please come back for the Summer 2024 deadline.

 Human Rights students are strongly encouraged to undertake an academic internship during their time at Trinity.
 Students can choose from dozens of local organizations in the Hartford area.
 Internships are unpaid, but students earn academic credit.
 During the course of a semester, students work part-time at the internship site, complementing this with an academic project that they complete under the direction of a Trinity professor.